AutoTrust: Benchmarking Trustworthiness in Large Vision Language Models for Autonomous Driving: Additional Details of Evaluation on Robustness

 DriveVLMs are inherently data-driven, which makes their performance heavily dependent on the diversity and scope of their training datasets.
 This dependency renders them susceptible to out-of-distribution (OOD) scenarios—situations or data types that were not adequately represented during training.
 The occurrence of OOD scenarios is particularly concerning in autonomous driving, where unexpected input can lead to significant risks to public-safety.
 In this section, we focus on developing a benchmark to rigorously evaluate the OOD robustness of DriveVLMs.
 This benchmark assesses their ability to handle natural noise in input data and their response to a variety of OOD challenges across both visual and linguistic domains.

-\textbf{Setup.} To thoroughly evaluate the OOD robustness of DriveVLMs, we designed a set of generalization tasks across visual and linguistic domains that encompass a wide range of driving conditions and linguistic variations:
+\paragraph{Setup.} To thoroughly evaluate the OOD robustness of DriveVLMs, we designed a set of generalization tasks across visual and linguistic domains that encompass a wide range of driving conditions and linguistic variations(See Section~\ref{sec:robust-method} for detailed examples):

-\begin{itemize}[leftmargin=1em] \item \textbf{Visual domains}: We construct a series of Visual Question Answering (VQA) tasks tailored to assess the models' capabilities in challenging visual scenarios.
+\begin{itemize}[leftmargin=*] \item \textbf{Visual domains}: We construct a series of Visual Question Answering (VQA) tasks tailored to assess the models' capabilities in challenging visual scenarios.
 We utilize specific subsets from multiple datasets that focus on challenging driving conditions, such as traffic accidents in the long tail, as well as environments affected by rain, nighttime, snow, and fog.
 These subsets are sampled from the following sources: DADA-mini \citep{fang2021dada}, CoVLA-mini \citep{arai2024covla}, RVSD-mini \citep{chen2023snow}, and Cityscapes \citep{sakaridis2018semantic}.
-Additionally, we use NuScene-MQA~\citep{inoue2024nuscenesmqa} and DriveLM-NuScenes~\citep{sima2023drivelm} with driving scenes perturbed with Gaussian noise) to assess robustness to natural noise.
-To simulate real-world visual noise, Gaussian noise is added to images.
-This process involves generating a random array with the same spatial dimensions as the input image.
-The elements of this array follow a Gaussian distribution with a mean of 0 and a variance of 6.
-This Gaussian noise pattern is then added to the original image using the OpenCV \texttt{cv2.add} function, resulting in a noise layer that simulates the type of visual noise one might encounter in real-world scenarios.
-The noise is centered around 0 with a variance of 1, superimposed on the original pixel values, thereby creating a challenging but realistic test condition for assessing model robustness.
-Additional examples are provided in Appendix \ref{app:robust}. \end{itemize}
+Additionally, we use NuScene-MQA~\citep{inoue2024nuscenesmqa} and DriveLM-NuScenes~\citep{sima2023drivelm} with driving scenes perturbed with Gaussian noise, compression, contrast, and pixelation (See Section~\ref{sec:robust-method}) to assess robustness to natural noise.
+And the definition of the induced noise is as follows: